Updated: Nov 4th, 2021

 - 5. Only 20% of the Global Workforce Is Engaged

-- 6. Americans Expect to Continue Working Remotely
+- 6. Americans want to Continue Working Remotely

 - 7. 66% of Business Leaders Say They’re Considering Redesigning Office Spaces for Hybrid Work